back

 Gerd Heinz, 2019

-Signal processing needs correlations for all kinds of signal reconstruction.
-Demodulation and radio reception use auto-correlation.
-Every clock input of any integrated circuit or flip-flop can be seen as a correlator input.
-All artificial neural networks on computers ("Neural Networks (NN)" or "Artificial Neural Networks (ANN)" or "Time Delay Networks (TDN)") etc. will not work without such correlating clocks.
+Electronic signal processing uses correlations for all types of signal reconstruction.
+Demodulation and radio reception use correlation with an oscillating circuit.
+Any clock input of any integrated circuit or flip-flop can be considered a correlator input.
+All artificial neural networks on computers ("Neural Networks (NN)" or "Artificial Neural Networks (ANN)" or "Time Delay Networks (TDN)") etc. do not work without a correlating clock.

 But nerve nets do not have any clock synchronization.
 How could our cortex work?
 Can ANN model nerve nets?
-"Artificial Neural Nets" seem to show a different behaviour compared with the behaviour of nerve nets, I called "Interference Networks" (IN) to avoid collisions with the name "Neural Network", that stands for artifical networks.
+"Artificial Neural Nets" seem to show a different behaviour compared with the behaviour of nerve nets.
+1995 I introduced the name "Interference Networks" (IN) to avoid collisions with the name "Neural Network", that stands for artifical networks.
+See also for an introduction some animations about IN.

 Interference nets or systems have a comparable mathematical-physical background in different fields, reaching from photonic wave interference in optics over signal interference in digital filters (FIR, IIR), wave interference in Radar- or Sonar- devices to ionic pulse interference in nerve nets.
 Special properties are short wavelength, relative timing and non-locality of function.